 This is a great recipe.
 I’ve made quite a few Borscht recipes and most tend to be a bit of a faff with quite lot of ingredients but not much taste!
 This is my favourite recipe and I eat all year round.
 It is especially good in the winter as it is so nourishing and warming and I often have it for breakfast!
 I changed the traditional recipe in the following ways –

 - Leave out the beef and beef stock – beef is another great food that nourishes Blood in Chinese Medicine, this is just personal preference

 - Add fresh dill after it is cooked and is cooling down.

-- Make this with fresh ingredients – I have tried this with pre-cooked vacuum beetroot and passata to save time but it doesn’t taste as nice
+- Make this with fresh ingredients – I have tried this with pre-cooked vaccuum beetroot and passata to save time but it doesn’t taste as nice

-- Usually leave out the feta cheese unless I have friends visiting
+- Leave out the feta cheese unless I have friends visiting

 Preparation time 30 mins

 Serves 6 (it doesn’t last long in our home – I usually make a double batch and freeze some portions to use it throughout the month as a Blood tonic!)

 3-4 medium (apple sized) beetroot, about 600g, (grated or chopped into small dice, if grated it cooks quicker!)